open-coffee/opencoffee-starter/coffeenet-starter-logging/README.md

 # CoffeeNet Starter - Logging

-This CoffeeNet-Starter preconfigure a consistent logging through all of your CoffeeNet applications.
+This CoffeeNet starter configures a consistent logging format and behaviour through all of your CoffeeNet applications.

 ## Usage